 - i.
 This program shall attempt to assist students in maintaining responsible behavior so that they may successfully complete school after experiencing the consequences of their violation of this Policy. - ii.
 If this alternative is chosen by the student and parents or guardian, the student must attend all sessions of the program.
-Any cost for the alternative program, not approved by the iii.
+Any cost for the alternative program, not approved by the Corporation, will be the responsibility of the student's parents or guardian. - iii.
 If a student enrolls in the alternative program and then withdraws or otherwise fails to satisfactorily complete the program, the building administrator shall immediately resume the expulsion process for such student.